- Law firms need to be laser-focused on providing value to clients

 - Core industry leadership teams should continuously ask broader teams for feedback

 When it comes to client engagement, law firms tend to lead with their strengths.
 Unfortunately, that means they sometimes focus more on what they’re good at than what a client potentially needs.

-“For example, if a law firm is working with a hedge fund and this law firm happens to have a really fantastic intellectual property (IP) department, they may think it’s a great idea to introduce their superstar IP lawyer to this hedge fund client,” says Bruce Alltop, Principal at LawVision and former Director of Sales at Ernst & Young.
+“For example, if a law firm is working with a hedge fund and this law firm happens to have a really fantastic intellectual property (IP) department, they may think it’s a great idea to introduce their superstar IP lawyer to this hedge fund client,” says Bruce Alltop, former Principal at LawVision and former Director of Sales at Ernst & Young.